ivaylokenov/AspNet.Mvc.TypedRouting/README.md

 urlHelper.Link<HomeController>("Route name", c => c.Index(), new { key = "value" });
 ```

-All these methods are well documented, tested and resolve route values successfully.
+Overloads for asynchronous actions are also available.
+All methods are well documented, tested and resolve route values successfully.

 ## Licence